ibm-cloud-docs/vpc/example-code.md

 {:important: .important}
 {:download: .download}

-# Creating a VPC using the REST APIs
+# Creating VPC resources using the REST APIs
 {: #creating-a-vpc-using-the-rest-apis}

 This guide shows you how to create and configure an {{site.data.keyword.vpc_full}} resources using the REST APIs.